06. Latin American and Caribbean Collections

 Photo album and travel diary documenting a 1904 trip to Jamaica taken by three New York doctors.

-Audio reels that appear to be part of a course on the Aymara language created by Martha J. Hardman, a Linguistic Anthropology professor at the University of Florida.
+Audio reels and teaching guides that appear to be part of a course on the Aymara language created by Martha J. Hardman, a Linguistic Anthropology professor at the University of Florida.